Time to read: 7 mins

 - In the park when they’re out of sight. it’s easy to lose sight of your dog, even if only for a moment.
 This makes parks prime spots for thieves looking to take advantage of the confusion.
 Always keep an eye on your dog.

-What to do if your dog is stolen or lost
+What to do if your dog is stolen?

 Immediately report a missing dog to the microchip databases Petlog, PETtrac and Identibase.
 They’ll be able to notify you when your pet is found.